raine/ramda-cli/README.md

   -c, --compact     compact output
-  -i, --inspect     pretty-printed output with colors -s, --slurp       read JSON objects from stdin as one big list -S, --unslurp     unwraps a list before output of so that each item is
+  -i, --inspect     pretty-printed output with colors -s, --slurp       read JSON objects from stdin as one big list -S, --unslurp     unwraps a list before output so that each item is
                     stringified separately
   -r, --raw-output  raw output
   -h, --help        displays help